 A PCI Express® network can replace local Ethernet networks with a higher speed lower latency network.
 The combination of Dolphin’s PCI Express® hardware and Dolphin’s SuperSockets™ delivers maximum application performance without necessitating application changes.
 SuperSockets™ is a unique implementation of the Berkeley Sockets API that capitalizes on the PCI Express® transport to transparently achieve performance gains for existing socket-based network applications.
 Dolphin Express hardware and the SuperSockets™ software layer create an ultra-low latency, high-bandwidth, low overhead, and high availability platform to support the most demanding sockets based applications.
 With support for both Linux and Windows Operating systems, new and existing applications can easily be deployed on a high performance PCI Express® network without any modifications.

 This page describes the Linux version.
 Consult these pages for SuperSockets on Windows.

-Real benchmarks shows that a complete 1 byte socket send - socket receive is completed in 1.99us (Full round-trip in 3.98us).
-As far as we know, this is a new world record and appr.
-10x times better than regular Gigabit Ethernet.
+The latency_bench benchmark shows that a complete 1 byte socket send - socket receive is completed in 1.99us (Full round-trip in 3.98us).
+This is typically 10x times better than regular 10Gigabit Ethernet.